 Rhode Islanders are free to choose electricity from a wide variety of competing companies.
 Some of these offer lower rates, while others focus on greener energy or long-term price stability as their key selling points.
-Rhode Island has done an outstanding job of bringing the benefits of aggregation to municipal facility accounts through REAP, a program run by the League of Cities and Towns.
+The state's first CCA program launched in May of 2023, with 7 communities participating.

 CCA was enabled in Rhode Island through the Utility Restructuring Act of 1996.
 The Act was amended in 2002 by House Bill 7786 to give municipalities the ability to set up “opt out” programs.
 Before 2002, less than 1% of customers had chosen alternative electricity providers.

 The Rhode Island League of Cities and Towns administers the RI Energy Aggregation Program (REAP), which has served as the electricity aggregator to many League members for more than twenty years.
 The program has used the collective purchasing power of Rhode Island cities and towns to negotiate lower electricity rates and provide budget stability.
 REAP also provides other advisory services, including energy market analysis, green power procurement, energy efficiency options and solar projects.

 The League has a joint REAP service agreement with Constellation New Energy and PowerOptions, a nonprofit consortium that provides energy purchasing, advisory and support services to New England nonprofit and public sector members.